***This is part 2 of an ongoing series I am doing here at Carryonmyheart.com; you can find part 1 here.

 Where fear becomes reality

-Gazing backward over the layers of time since his passing, I see now that he was just a baby, only two years older than my own son currently is.
-A life that had so many possibilities, cut short.
+Gazing backward over the layers of time since his passing, I see now that he was just a baby, only two years older than my son currently is.
+A life that had so many possibilities cut short.

 Losing my big brother exasperated my worries and made the fear I struggled with seem insurmountable.

-It was Paul Michael, my oldest brother, and my father’s namesake who was missing from the picture.
+Paul Michael, my oldest brother, and my father’s namesake, was missing from the picture.

-Having three children of my own, I can only imagine the grief my parents must have felt that day.
+Having three children, I can only imagine my parents’ grief that day.
 They went from having five children to four in an instant.

-Reality slapped me square in the face and I discovered my mortality in a very real way.
-The rest of my family, much to my dismay, was also quite mortal.
-I would spend much of my time worrying about them for years to come.
+Reality slapped me square in the face, and I discovered my mortality in a very real way.
+Much to my dismay, the rest of my family was also quite mortal.
+I would spend much of my time worrying about them for years.

 The painful reality of life and death

-I became well acquainted with death at an early age and not just because of my brother.
-For the next several years my family would receive phone calls about deaths of people close to us, family and friends alike.
+I became well acquainted with death at an early age, and not just because of my brother.
+For the next several years, my family would receive phone calls about the deaths of people close to us, family and friends alike.